 Elrond is a high-throughput public blockchain aimed at providing security, efficiency, scalability and interoperability, beyond the current state-of-the-art.
-The two most important features that set Elrond apart are Adaptive State Sharding and a Secure Proof of Stake consensus mechanism.
+The two most important features that set Elrond apart are Adaptive State Sharding and the Secure Proof of Stake consensus mechanism.

 Elrond is a complete redesign of blockchain architecture with the aim to achieve global scalability and near instant transaction speed.
 Elrond's architecture rests on the following key innovations:

-Secure Proof of Stake Consensus in just two communication rounds with modified Boneh–Lynn–Shacham ("BLS") multi-signatures among the randomly sampled validators of the consensus group
+Secure Proof of Stake Consensus, completed in just two communication steps, using modified Boneh–Lynn–Shacham ("BLS") multi-signatures among the validators of the consensus group.
+Moreover, nodes inside the shard are randomly selected for the consensus group with no possibility of knowing the group's composition more than one round in advance.

-High resiliency to malicious attacks due to intra and cross shard node reshuffling.
-Nodes inside the shard are randomly selected in the consensus group without the possibility of knowing the members more than one round in advance.
-Every epoch up to 1/3 of the nodes in every shard are reshuffled to other shards in order to prevent collusion
+High resiliency to malicious attacks due to periodical node reshuffling across shards.
+Every epoch, up to 1/3 of the nodes in every shard are reshuffled to other shards in order to prevent collusion.